 The device tab contains a circle-square icon (bus activity icon) and the name of the device.
 For board-global devices the activity icon is updated by the Board Global Control Panel (if this form is open) and represents the IRIG time signal lock status (green for locked, red for not locked) - refer to the section on the Global Control Panel for details on this.
-For 1553 devices the activity icon is updated by the 1553 BM Control Panel (if this form is open) and represents the 1553 bus activity - refer to the section on the 1553 BM Control Panel for details.
-For A429 devices the activity icon is updated by the A429 RX Control Panel (if this form is open) and represents the A429 bus activity - refer to the section on the A429 RX Control Panel for details.
+For 1553 devices the activity icon is updated by the 1553 BM Control Panel (if this form is open) and represents the 1553 bus activity - refer to the section on the 1553 BM Control Panel (if this form is open) and represents the 1553 bus activity - refer to the section on the 1553 BM Control Panel for details.
+For A429 devices the activity icon is updated by the A429 RX Control Panel (if this form is open) and represents the A429 BX Control Panel for details.